Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 • 2) Unmotivated:

 • 49.
-The question of the status of the category of state as a part of speech.
-Resolving the issue of the category of state in the Academic Grammar 1980.
+Question about the status of the state category as a part of speech.
+The solution to the question of the category of state in Academic Grammar 1980.

 • 50.
 Lexico-grammatical categories of words of the state category.
 Formation of words of the state category.
-Formation of words of the category of state.
+Formation of state category words.

-• Derived words of the state category are formed in a morphological-syntactic way and correlate:
+• Derived words of the state category are formed in a morphological-syntactic way and are correlated:

 • 51.
-Homonymy of words of the category of state, adverbs and short adjectives of the middle gender, homonymy of words of the category of state and nouns.
+Homonymy of words of the category of state, adverbs and short adjectives of the neuter gender, homonymy of words of the category of state and nouns.

 • 52.
 Prepositions.
 Meaning, structure, formation, functions of prepositions.

 • 53.
 Unions.
-Structure, functional-semantic varieties of unions.
-Unions are coordinating and subordinating, single and non-single.
+Structure, functional-semantic types of conjunctions.
+Coordinating and subordinating conjunctions, single and non-single.
 Classification of unions by structure.
-Union analogues.
+Analogues of unions.

 • 54.
 Particles.
-The boundaries of this category of words.
+The boundaries of a given category of words.
 Semantics of particles.
 The role of particles in expressing the modal meaning of a sentence.
-Formal semantic discharges of particles.
+Formal-semantic categories of particles.

 • 55.
 Modal words, their place in the system of parts of speech.
-Correlation of modal words and significant parts of speech.
-Modal words and introductory words.
+The relationship between modal words and significant parts of speech.
+Modals and introductory words.
 Lexico-grammatical categories of modal words.

 • 56.
-Interjections, their differences from significant and functional words.
+Interjections, their differences from significant and function words.
 Classifications of interjections.
 Interjections are primitive and non-primitive, emotional and motivating.
 Interjections and onomatopoeia.

 • 57.
 Morpheme as a unit of language.
 Morpheme and phoneme, m.
 And word.

 • 59.
-Morphonological changes in the structure of the word (alternation of phonemes, truncation, superposition of morphemes, interfixation, stress change).
+Morphonological changes in the structure of a word (alternation of phonemes, truncation, superposition of morphemes, interfixation, change of stress).

 • 60.
-Historical changes in the composition of the word (simplification, redistribution).
-Causes of historical change.
+Historical changes in the composition of the word (simplification, re-elaboration).
+Reasons for historical changes.

 • 61.
-The concept of the basis.
-Typology of bases: segmented / non-segmented, derivatives / non-derivatives.
+Concept of basis.
+Typology of bases: divisible / indivisible, derivative / non-derivative.

 • 62.
 Derivational and inflectional affixes.

 • 63.
-Purpose and methodology for performing morphemic analysis / conducting morphemic analysis.
+The purpose and methodology of performing morphemic analysis / conducting morphemic analysis.

 • 64.
-Derivational meaning.
+Word-formation meaning.
 The concept of word-formation motivation.
-Signs of motivated words. word-formant.
+Signs of motivated words.
+Word formant.

 • 65.
-Word-building pair, word-building chain, word-building paradigm, word-building nest.
+Word-formation pair, word-formation chain, word-formation paradigm, word-formation nest.
 The structure of the word-formation nest.

 • 66.
 The concept of word-formation type.
-Word-building types of different parts of speech.
+Word-formation types of different parts of speech.

 • 68.
 Addition as a way of word formation.
 Pure addition.
 Foundation.
 Abbreviation.
-Abbreviation types.
+Types of abbreviations.

 • Short form of adjectives

-complete and brief: talented - talented; noble - good
+full and brief: talented - talented; noble - good -

 native; wayward - wayward; ferocious - ferocious.